tommy-mor/wiki-1/content/posts/fonts.md

 very thin serifs with extreme contrast between strokes. created to reject traditional styles, annoyed with typefaces based on handwriting!
-Modern style initiated by Firmin Didot and Giambatista B    odoni ; Firmin Didot created modern style classification type, Didot, followed by the Bodoni typefaces
+Modern style initiated by Firmin Didot and Giambatista Bodoni ; Firmin Didot created modern style classification type, Didot, followed by the Bodoni typefaces

-### William Caslon iv {#william-caslon-iv}
+### William Caslon IV {#william-caslon-iv}

 sans serif typefaces -- no projecting featues at the end of strokes!
 Helvetica : known as the favorite typeface, one of the most populat. variations on this include slab serifs and gemoetric sans. slab : magazines, newspaper headers; geometric : based on simple geometric shapes.

 ### Susan Kare - great apple designer!
 She did Chicago, a neat pixel sans-serif {#susan-kare-great-apple-designer-she-did-chicago-a-neat-pixel-sans-serif}

-typeface -- this could be coo    l to use, as well as Monaco - (kind of boring) . geneva is the third typeface; it's inspired by helvetica     and is a neo-grotesque typeface, a realist typeface including basic ligatures, long s and r rotunda as o    ptionals. bitmap fonts are very cool and I should look into using them! realist ~=grotesquemore reading (TODO)::
+typeface -- this could be cool to use, as well as Monaco - (kind of boring) . geneva is the third typeface; it's inspired by helvetica and is a neo-grotesque typeface, a realist typeface including basic ligatures, long s and r rotunda as o    ptionals. bitmap fonts are very cool and I should look into using them! realist ~=grotesquemore reading (TODO)::